law-unjust-enrichment

 08‑1081 ANN CASSTEVENS v.
 DANIEL SMITH AND SHANNON SMITH; from Smith County; 6th district

-(06‑07‑00116‑CV, 269 SW3d 222, 10‑23‑08, pet denied June 2009)
+06‑07‑00116‑CV, 269 SW3d 222, 10‑23‑08, pet denied June 2009)

 Restitution--Unjust Enrichment

-Unjust enrichment is also found under circumstances in which one person has obtained a benefit from another
+Unjust enrichment is also found under circumstances in which one person has obtained a benefit from another by

-2d 39, 41 (Tex.
+39, 41 (Tex.
 1992).

 We next examine Casstevens' claim seeking restitution for the unjust enrichment of the Smiths.
-Unjust
+Unjust enrichment,

-implied or quasi-contractual obligation to repay."
+contractual obligation to repay."
 Friberg-Cooper Water Supply Corp. v.
-Elledge, 197 S.W.3d
+Elledge, 197 S.W.3d 826, 832 (Tex.
+App--

-826, 832 (Tex.
-App--Fort Worth 2006), rev'd on other grounds, 240 S.W.3d 869 (Tex.
+Fort Worth 2006), rev'd on other grounds, 240 S.W.3d 869 (Tex.
 2007) (quoting Walker v.
+Cotter Props., Inc.,

-Cotter Props., Inc., 181 S.W.3d 895, 900 (Tex.
+181 S.W.3d 895, 900 (Tex.
 App.--Dallas 2006, no pet.)).
-The doctrine applies the principles
+The doctrine applies the principles of restitution to

-receives benefits that would be unjust for him or her to retain ought to make restitution.
+would be unjust for him or her to retain ought to make restitution.
 Argyle Indep.
 Sch.
-Dist.
+Dist. v.
+Wolf, 234 S.W.3d

-v.
-Wolf, 234 S.W.3d 229, 246-47 (Tex.
-App.--Fort Worth 2007, no pet.); Elledge, 197 S.W.3d at 832; Mowbray
+229, 246-47 (Tex.
+App.--Fort Worth 2007, no pet.); Elledge, 197 S.W.3d at 832; Mowbray v.
+Avery, 76 S.W.3d

-v.
-Avery, 76 S.W.3d 663, 679 (Tex.
+663, 679 (Tex.
 App.--Corpus Christi 2002, pet. denied).
 (2)

 Casstevens points to summary judgment evidence that the Smiths had obtained the benefit of ownership of the